 Periodontal (gum) disease is an infection of the gums that gradually destroy the hard and soft tissues that support your natural teeth.
 Patients with periodontal disease may exhibit some or all of the following symptoms: dark red, swollen and/or bleeding gums, loose teeth, bad breath (halitosis), receding gums, gum abscesses, pain.

 Bacteria found in dental plaque is the primary cause of gum disease.
 Bacteria produce toxins that irritate the gums – this inflammation of the gums is referred to as gingivitis.
-It can affect anyone at any age.
+Although some people are more at risk than others, it can affect anyone at any age.
 If this irritation is prolonged, the gums separate from the teeth and cause pockets to form.
 Plaque can also harden into a rough, porous substance known as calculus (or tartar).
 This can occur both above and below the gum line.

 As periodontal disease progresses, the supporting gum tissue and bone that holds teeth in place deteriorate.
 The pockets increase in depth and harbour more destructive bacteria.
 This destruction of the tooth attachment and bone around the teeth is referred to as periodontitis.
 If left untreated, this leads to tooth loosening, abscesses and eventually tooth loss.

 What is periodontal surgery?